 On July 16, 2015, the Frankfurt City Council approved the expansion of the Jewish Museum Frankfurt and the renovation of the historic Rothschild Palais.
 In winter that year, construction work began on the new Jewish Museum.
 Project management has been in the hands of the city-owned MuseumsBausteine Frankfurt GmbH.
-The work will soon be completed, and we look forward to open the new museum complex in April 2020.
+The work will soon be completed, and we look forward to opening the new museum complex in October 2020.

 Renovation of the Rothschild Palais

 The historically preserved rooms of the Rothschild Palais have been refurbished, carefully upgraded in places, and connected to the neighboring building.
-In the Rothschild Palais and the adjacent building at Untermainkai 14, fixtures from the Jewish Museum’s founding years were removed and the rooms were partially restored to their historical form.
-Hidden from the outside, two elevators have been integrated into the transitionary area in front of the old buildings and provide easy access to all of the exhibition spaces in them.
+In the Rothschild Palais and the adjacent building at Untermainkai 14, fixtures from the Jewish Museum’s founding years were removed and the rooms partially restored to their historical form.
+Hidden from the outside, two elevators have been integrated into the transitionary area in front of the old buildings and provide easy access to all of the exhibition spaces inside.

 A special area is planned for the museum’s education department with offices for educators and two rooms for events.
 Most of the museum’s administrative offices will be accommodated on the uppermost floor.

-The 'Lichtbau' by Staab Architekten
+The "Lichtbau" by Staab Architekten

 The extension is located in the former garden behind the Rothschild Palais.
 Designed by Staab Architekten, it doubles the size of the museum.
 The spacious lower level alone will provide 630 square meters of space for future temporary exhibitions.
 The building contains a large foyer behind the new main entrance, an events room, and a visitors’/specialized library with an archive.
 There will also be space for a museum café, a shop, workshops, and administrative offices.